Lockheed Martin F-22 Raptor: Operational service

+In January 2026, F-22s along with F-35s, B-1s, F/A-18s, E/A-18s alongside various intelligence, surveillance, and reconnaissance aircraft; and numerous drones were used to dismantle and disable the air defense systems in Venezuela to ensure the safe passage of the helicopters into the target area.
+The operation resulted in the capture of Venezuelan President Nicolás Maduro.

+On 28 February 2026, F-22 Raptors were deployed to Israel and participated in Operation Epic Fury, a large-scale joint US-Israeli military operation against Iran.
+The U.S. had deployed F-22s alongside KC-135 and KC-46 tankers to Israel in advance of the strikes.
+CENTCOM described it as "the largest regional concentration of American military firepower in a generation."

 The USAF expects to begin retiring the F-22 in the 2030s as it gets replaced by the Next Generation Air Dominance (NGAD) sixth-generation crewed fighter, the Boeing F-47.
 In May 2021, Air Force Chief of Staff Charles Q. Brown Jr. said that he envisioned a reduction in the future number of fighter fleets to "four plus one": the F-22 followed by NGAD, the F-35A, the F-15E followed by F-15EX, the F-16 followed by "MR-X", and the A-10; the A-10 was later dropped from the plans due to that aircraft's accelerated retirement.
-In 2022 the Air Force requested that it be allowed to divest all but three of its Block 20 F-22s at Tyndall AFB.
+In 2022, the Air Force requested that it be allowed to divest all but three of its Block 20 F-22s at Tyndall AFB.
 Congress denied the request to divest its 33 non-combat-coded Block 20 aircraft and passed language prohibiting the divestment through FY2026.
 While the Block 30/35 F-22 remains one of the USAF's top priorities and will be continually updated, the service believes the Block 20 aircraft is obsolescent and unsuitable even for training F-22 pilots and that upgrading them to Block 30/35 standards would be cost-prohibitive at $3.5 billion.
-In September of 2025, Lockheed Martin revealed plans to modify 35 Block 20 F-22s, used for training purposes, to combat ready Block 30/35 F-22s.
+In September of 2025, Lockheed Martin revealed plans to modify 35 Block 20 F-22s, used for training purposes, to combat-ready Block 30/35 F-22s.